oysnet/czagenda-api/docs/data.rst

 ``readGroups (List)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Contains an URI to get read group permissions.

 ``writeUsers (List)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Contains an URI to get write user permissions.

 ``readUsers (List)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. warning:: Read only

 Contains an URI to get read user permissions.